-My goal is to help you live a more focused and meaningful life by mastering these important Life Goals: Face life openly (what you avoid imprisons you); don’t deceive yourself; accept yourself as you are; stop trying to prove yourself; and last but not least, don’t let your past control your future.
+As a local Eugene counselor & therapist, my goal is to help you live a more focused and meaningful life by mastering these important Life Goals: Face life openly (what you avoid imprisons you); don’t deceive yourself; accept yourself as you are; stop trying to prove yourself; and last but not least, don’t let your past control your future.
 I believe that we we need to be present and honest with ourselves in order to effectively deal with our problems.

 In a nutshell, Cognitive-Behavioral Therapy (CBT) assumes that what we think and how we act can affect our emotions.
 Specifically, the assumption is that it is our thoughts and behaviors, not other people, situations or things, that make us feel bad.
 The goal in CBT is to help you identify faulty thinking and challenge these beliefs against the available evidence.
 This is the primary approach that I use in working with my patients.

 As a therapeutic model, CBT assumes that behavioral variables are specifically influenced by the type of cognitions, or thinking styles, that are utilized by the patient.
 Dysfunctional cognitions, distorted cognitions, including negative and positive automatic thoughts and attributional styles (attributing negatives events to themselves and their actions), are seen as having a major impact on the ways in which the patient functions and responds.